 Ok, so now we’re starting to sound like a broken record, but we can’t stress enough the importance of keeping weight to a minimum on a trip like the JMT.
 Your camp kitchen setup is another key area to consider weight.

 If you prize speed and convenience, an integrated canister stove system, like the Jetboil MiniMo, Jetboil Flash, or MSR WindBurner could be a good option.
 But on a strenuous trip like the JMT, we chose to cut about half the weight and brought the BRS Ultralight Stove and Snow Peak Mini Solo Cookset.
 That option isn’t as fast, easy, or fuel efficient as a Jetboil, but it’s lighter and less bulky.
 You could also use a popular, durable, and trustworthy canister stove like MSR PocketRocket 2 and pair it with any ultralight pot system.
-For more options, check out our Best Backpacking Stoves list.
+For more options, check out our Best Backpacking Stoves and Best Backpacking Cookware lists.

 Camp Spoon & Cup